Search Our Online Directory

 The race is held on 22 separate stretches of canals, rivers and lakes, but after regional association managers recently met to take a look at the route, the officials said the whole course had not yet frozen to the required depth of 6 inches of ice.
 Undeterred, some Dutch skaters have begun sharpening their skates and training in case the event gets the go-ahead this year, and the chairman of the Eleven Cities Association told a national television audience that "The weather will determine what happens next."

-• Enjoy Amsterdam with KidsEveryone knows that Amsterdam is world famous for its beautiful and unique canal systems and its many grown-up entertainment options.
-However, not ...
+- Enjoy Amsterdam with Kids?Everyone knows that Amsterdam is world famous for its beautiful and unique canal systems and its many grown-up entertainment ...